Badger Infrastructure Solutions

 Date Employer Location Nature Outcome

-Sep 27, 2021 Valencia Construction Group, Inc. DAYTONA BEACH SHORES, FLORIDA Bruises, contusions Hosp.
+Sep 27, 2021 Valencia Construction Group, Inc. DAYTONA BEACH SHORES, Florida Bruises, contusions Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports